2v/cs326-project-www.boat.com/README.md

 ### How to run?
 Use `npm start` after performing `npm install`.

+### Note on spotify connections
+Currently, only uses specifically added by me can use the app.
+To allow for any user to login with spotify I need to submit a Quota Extension through the Spotify developer portal which will need to be approved.

 ### Note: additional libraries used:
 - Passport-Spotify (https://www.passportjs.org/packages/passport-spotify/): a Passport strategy for authenticating with spotify
 - connect-pg-simple (https://www.npmjs.com/package/connect-pg-simple): used with passport to maintain session for a logged-in user